dgarciarieckhof/neurotheon/README.md

 whenever stealth profiles, sensor clutter, or rapidly changing rules of engagement are introduced.
 Neurotheon explores whether:

-1. Reinforcement-learning + safety gating can keep fratricide near zero,
+1. Reinforcement-learning + safety gating can keep fratricide near zero.

-2. Learned behaviour adapts online to adversary counter-measures,
+2. Learned behaviour adapts online to adversary counter-measures.

 3. The network’s reasoning can be surfaced through saliency maps for operator trust.